zoubohao/Deepurify/README.md

 **And**

 1. Download or Copy the code in 'deepurify' file in source codes.
-2. Placing the 'deepurify' file to your enviromental PATH.
+2. Placing the 'deepurify' file to your enviromental PATH folder.
-3. Then run it through 'deepurify' command.

 #### NOTE